nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

     }
     ````

-    This is a simple example of what you can do by using the **merge** folder.
-A more effective approach would be to use a separate css file for platform-specific styles.
+    This is a simple example of what you can do by using the `merges` folder.
+A more effective approach would be to use a separate CSS file for platform-specific styles.

 6. Run your app in the Apache Ripple Simulator.

-    The app header has a blue background because the **index.css** file in the **android** folder replaces the **index.css** file in the **www** folder for the Android version of your app.
+    The app header has a blue background because `merges\android\css\index.css` replaced `www\css\index.css` in the Android version of the app.

     ![Tailor the appearance](media/get-started-first-mobile-app/tailor-css.png)